Tickets for Uffizi Gallery: Priority Entrance

 As you go deeper into the Uffizi, you'll begin to notice a sea change in the art; from the rather masculine Madonna of Giotto to Filippo Lippi's more delicate version.
 Lippi's presence isn't just felt on the walls - he taught Botticelli – whose Birth of Venus and Primavera are among the highlights.

 Other high points include Leonardo da Vinci’s incomplete but riveting Journey of the Magi; Michelangelo’s muscular Doni Tondo (the Florentines loved circular paintings); and Raphael’s incredibly intimate portrait of two Medici men: Pope Leo X and his cousin, the future Pope Clement VII.

 Because it's a powerful storehouse of Renaissance masterpieces, tickets for the Uffizi go quickly.
-Fortunately, we've got tickets that can not only get you in - they get you in through the fast-track entrance.
+Fortunately, we've got tickets that can not only get you in - they get you in through the priority entrance.
 Get right into the Renaissance.